 Mott was among 15 sites in North America that participated in the original licensing trial in 2017 that led to the Food and Drug Administration’s official approval of CAR T-cell therapy in acute lymphoblastic leukemia.
 Remission rates of 81% were reported, with 50% of recipients remaining leukemia free six months after therapy.
 The outcomes were striking, as all patients had leukemia that had relapsed or was found to be resistant to other forms of therapy, prior to their CAR T infusion.

 “This is a dawn of a new and exciting era in cancer therapy,” says Gregory Yanik, M.D., clinical director of the Pediatric Blood and Marrow Transplantation Program at Mott.

-“This new treatment has the potential to change the face of cancer therapy for years to come, not just in childhood acute lymphoblastic leukemia but in other cancers in which a patient’s own T-cells can be collected, genetically modified and redirected to kill a patient’s tumor.
+“This treatment has the potential to change the face of cancer therapy for years to come, not just for childhood acute lymphoblastic leukemia but in other cancers in which a patient’s own T-cells can be collected, genetically modified and redirected to kill a patient’s tumor.

 “This therapy provides new hope for patients with terminal leukemia in which no other treatment has worked.”

 Maryam, now in sixth grade, continues to do well.
 Every few weeks, she receives IVIG infusions (intravenous immunoglobulin), which involve purified plasma pooled from thousands of blood donors and give her antibodies to fight off germs.
 Patients on the therapy rely on these infusions to stay healthy because the T-cell treatment not only kills leukemic B-cells but also healthy ones that protect against infections.

 After losing her hair three different times, spending long periods wearing face masks, falling behind in school for treatment and spending months at a time hospitalized, Maryam is finally experiencing regular kid life, her family says.
 She has enjoyed family vacations and time with friends.